Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-We consider 2D $\Z_q$ gauge theories realized in a $q$-level qudit version of 2D toric code model\cite{Bullock2007} to demonstrate how SEE identify orders, where we assume $q$ is prime for simplicity.
+In contrast to subsystem symmetric systems, for the 2D $\mathbb{Z}_q$ topological order, the SEE depends solely on topology: We consider 2D $\Z_q$ topological orders realized in $\Z_q$ toric code models as an example~\cite{Dennis2002,Kitaev2003, Bullock2007, Watanabe2023}, which is a representative model of Abelian topological orders, to demonstrate how SEE identify topological orders.
+Here qubits in the original 2D toric code are replaced by $q$-level qudits, and we assume $q$ is prime for simplicity.
 The Hilbert space is composed of qudits on links of a square lattice of the size $L\times L$.
 Here, a $q$-level qudit is defined by a $q$-dimensional local Hilbert space with a set of orthonormal basis $|0\rangle, |1\rangle, \cdots , |q-1\rangle$.
-And for a qudit, we have generalized Pauli operators defined as follows:
+For a qudit, we have generalized Pauli operators defined as follows: